 First Name Last Name Date

 George Barrett 11/11 /2021

 Select today's date

 Address1

 601 Jones Ferry Rd, Apt B3

 Address2

 City State Zip

 Carrboro NC 27510

 Please select Yes or No. Telephone (111)-111-1111 7048916520 Email Address george@jacksoncente.info

 Please enter your primary contact phone number.
 Enter your primary email add ress.

 ion provided below is of interes ity of the Town.
 Diversity of the

 What Year Were You Born?
 Race Sex Ethnicity

-1992 Black Male Black
+Black Male Black

-Please enter your race.
+1992 Please enter your race.
 Please enter your sex.

 Occupation Executive Director Are you a registered Orange County Voter?
 Length of Residence in Orange County Length of Residence in the Town of Carrboro

 Please enter your Yes ▼ 10 years 8 months

 occupation.
 Please answer Yes or No How long have you been a resident of Orange County?
 How long have you been a resident of the Town of Carrboro?

-─I wish to be considered for appointment to the follow ving committee/board(s) (Select no more than two (2)): Affordable Housing Advisory Commission Greenways Commission Appearance Commission/NPDC Northern Transition Area Advisory Committee Arts Committee OWASA Board of Directors Board of Adjustment Planning Board Climate Action Team Racial Equity Commission Community Safety Task Force Recreation and Parks Commission Economic Sustainability Commission Stormwater Advisory Commission Environmental Advisory Board Tourism Development Authority Human Services Commission Transportation Advisory Board Please note that membership is limited to one advisory b another board unless you resign before filing an application oard at a time.
-You shall not be considered for appointment to on or you are in the last six months of your current term.
-Other (advisory board not listed): Advisory Board Preference □ Community Safety Task Force Please indicate by typing the advisory board that you are applying for.
-Please indicate your preference by typing your first choice.
-Please limit your selection above to two boards).
-Employer/Self Employed Number of Years Employed Marian Cheek Jackson Center 7 Please enter your employment information.
-This is a requirement for application for the Tourism Development Enter the number of years you have been employed at the organization listed to the left.
+-I wish to be considered for appointment to the follow ing committee/board(s) (Select no more than two (2)): Affordable Housing Advisory Commission Greenways Commission Appearance Commission/NPDC Northern Transition Area Advisory Committee Arts Committee OWASA Board of Directors Board of Adjustment Planning Board Climate Action Team Racial Equity Commission Community Safety Task Force Recreation and Parks Commission Economic Sustainability Commission Stormwater Advisory Commission Environmental Advisory Board Tourism Development Authority Human Services Commission Transportation Advisory Board Please note that membership is limited to one advisory bo another board unless you resign before filing an application ard at a time.
+You shall not be considered for appointment to n or you are in the last six months of your current term.

+Please indicate by typing the advisory board that you are applying for.

+Marian Cheek Jackson Center

+Please enter your employment information.
+This is a requirement for application for the Tourism Development Authority.